The Ultimate Guide to WordPress Child Themes

 You can copy-paste the code associated with the modifications into your parent theme once it’s done updating.
 Although that’s entirely possible, why spend time locating the modifications you made and copy-paste them into the updated theme files every time you update your theme?
 It’s an easy yet fallible process.

 This is where the importance of child themes is first realized.
 Using child themes, you can retain all the modifications and safely update your site’s theme.

 Maintain Code Organization

-As we discussed above, child themes are actively inherited from their parent themes.
+As discussed above, child themes are actively inherited from parent themes.
 Any changes you make to the child theme remain there (what happens in child themes stays in child themes!) and are easier to track because it’ll only have a few hundred lines of code (in the most aggressive circumstances) as opposed to a few thousand.

 As you can most likely tell by now, there are no disadvantages to using child themes.
 In all actuality, they safeguard your site from accidental bugs.